Jonathand77/actividad-simulacion2/README.md

    <details>
    <summary>💡 <strong>Answer</strong></summary>

+   C:\Documentos\GitHub\actividad-simulacion2>python mlfq.py -n 2 -l 0,50,0:5,5,0 -m 0 -i 0 -M 0
+Here is the list of inputs:
+OPTIONS jobs 2
+OPTIONS queues 2
+OPTIONS allotments for queue  1 is   1
+OPTIONS quantum length for queue  1 is  10
+OPTIONS allotments for queue  0 is   1
+OPTIONS quantum length for queue  0 is  10
+OPTIONS boost 0
+OPTIONS ioTime 0
+OPTIONS stayAfterIO False
+OPTIONS iobump False

+For each job, three defining characteristics are given: startTime : at what time does the job enter the system runTime   : the total CPU time needed by the job to finish ioFreq    : every ioFreq time units, the job issues an I/O
+              (the I/O takes ioTime units to complete)

+Job List:
+  Job  0: startTime   0 - runTime  50 - ioFreq   0
+  Job  1: startTime   5 - runTime   5 - ioFreq   0

+Compute the execution trace for the given workloads.
+If you would like, also compute the response and turnaround times for each of the jobs.

+Use the -c flag to get the exact results when you are finished.

+C:\Documentos\GitHub\actividad-simulacion2>python mlfq.py -n 2 -l 0,50,0:5,5,0 -I -m 0 -i 0 -M 0
+Here is the list of inputs:
+OPTIONS jobs 2
+OPTIONS queues 2
+OPTIONS allotments for queue  1 is   1
+OPTIONS quantum length for queue  1 is  10
+OPTIONS allotments for queue  0 is   1
+OPTIONS quantum length for queue  0 is  10
+OPTIONS boost 0
+OPTIONS ioTime 0
+OPTIONS stayAfterIO False
+OPTIONS iobump True

+For each job, three defining characteristics are given: startTime : at what time does the job enter the system runTime   : the total CPU time needed by the job to finish ioFreq    : every ioFreq time units, the job issues an I/O
+              (the I/O takes ioTime units to complete)

+Job List:
+  Job  0: startTime   0 - runTime  50 - ioFreq   0
+  Job  1: startTime   5 - runTime   5 - ioFreq   0

+Compute the execution trace for the given workloads.
+If you would like, also compute the response and turnaround times for each of the jobs.

+Use the -c flag to get the exact results when you are finished.

    ✅ El flag -I (--iobump) en el simulador controla en qué parte de la cola se inserta un proceso que acaba de terminar una operación de I/O. Por defecto, los procesos se agregan al final de su cola de prioridad, pero al usar -I, el proceso que regresa de I/O se agrega al principio de la cola, dándole así una oportunidad más inmediata de ejecutarse.

    Para observar el efecto de este flag, es necesario usar cargas de trabajo que incluyan operaciones de entrada/salida (I/O).
 En mis pruebas iniciales usé: